subquery/documentation/docs/subquery_network/node_operators/plans.md

 ![Set plan parameters](/assets/img/network/plans_price.png)

-You will see a pop-up to confirm your transaction with Metamask.
+You will see a pop-up to confirm your transaction with your wallet.
 Click on `Confirm` and wait for a few seconds.
 Then you will see a default plan created in the `Default` tab.

 ![Default plan created](/assets/img/network/plans.png)

 :::info Early Stages of Mainnet will automatically select your plan

 Note, for early stages of the Mainnet, the SubQuery council will automatically select and create agreements from the best node operators based off your plans.
-You don't need to do anything else here to be selected apart from performing your key role as an Node Operator.
+You don't need to do anything else here to be selected apart from performing your key role as a Node Operator.

 :::